-NOTE: The 1/16" hex keys (provided) can be used to hold the foot peg in a 'neutral' position while adjusting the rudder cables; look for the small hole on the center face of the foot pegs where they attaches to the pin; when it's in its neutral position, a opening will appear through the foot peg.
+NOTE: The 1/16" hex keys (provided) can be used to hold the foot peg in a 'neutral' position while adjusting the rudder cables (see instruction on this process in rudder installation instructions above).
 Insert hex key in each foot peg, making sure to remove them at the end of installation.